Why $120K per Month Operators Stay Stuck When All the Metrics Look Right

 A: You shift from one maxed-out core offer to a three-tier architecture—accessible entry, core service, and ongoing revenue—so capacity and revenue can scale past the natural $120K–$140K ceiling without collapsing quality, as in the jump from ~$126K to ~$213K/month over 5 months.

-Q: What happens if I keep optimizing operations at $120K instead of redesigning the architecture?
+Q: What happens if I keep improving operations at $120K instead of redesigning the architecture?

-A: You risk staying in the $118K–$132K band for another 12–18 months, building optimization fatigue and burnout while silently leaving gaps like Victoria’s $405K in lost revenue over 9 months on the table.
+A: You risk staying in the $118K–$132K band for another 12–18 months, building fatigue and burnout while quietly leaving gaps like Victoria’s $405K in lost revenue over 9 months.

 Q: How do I use The Exit-Ready Business with its decision matrix before hiring more people or taking on extra clients?